 Something we are constantly doing in our home is decluttering.
-But honestly, it is one of those household tasks that we always feel like we struggle with.
+But honestly, it is one of those household tasks that we always struggle with.
 That is why we turned to expert declutterer, Jackie Waters of Hyper Tidy to give us her top tips for easily decluttering your home.

 Before you begin, make a list of the areas that need the most attention.
-Then, grab a bag and begin packing it with anything you don’t really need or want in the near future (hint: you don’t have to get rid of all your duplicates!).
-Then, next week (or the next day if you are super motivated) move on to the next.
+Then, start by grabbing a bag and begin packing it with anything you don’t really need or want in the near future.
+Once you are done with one room, head to the next.
 One way to make this less daunting?
 Handle only one room per day, this breaks it up so you don’t get overwhelmed by going through your entire home in one day.

-Is that ticking clock failing to motivate you?
-Don’t worry, you just need a little camaraderie from fellow declutterers.
+Not feeling it yet?
+Maybe you need a little encouragement from fellow declutterers.
 One way to do that is by joining a declutter challenge like this one from Your Modern Family.
-It takes a total of 30 days, each day dedicated to a specific area of the house or category of items such as mail and paperwork.
+It takes a total of 30 days, each day is dedicated to a specific area of the house or category of items such as mail or the medicine cabinet.
 There’s even a printout to keep you humming along.

-Sometimes, you don’t need a fancy method to get rid of stuff — just the right company.
-Ask one of your friends to help out, they can help by keeping things fun (maybe add in some wine for motivation?), removing sentimentality from the equation and offer their honest and objective opinion on just about everything in the house (no you do not need 3 pairs of the same shoes).
+Sometimes, you don’t need a fancy method to get rid of stuff, you just need the right company.
+Ask one of your friends to help out, they can help by keeping things fun (maybe add in some wine for motivation?), removing sentimentality from the equation, and offering their honest opinion on just about everything in the house (no you do not need 3 pairs of the same shoes).

-Why not invite a few more friends over and make it a real shindig?
+Why not invite a few friends over and make it a real party?
 You’ll have more people to chat with while going through the drawers and closets, laughing at the uglier elements of your wardrobe and enjoying some music.
-However, save the snacks and drinks for when you’re done; you wouldn’t want to stain anything you could sell or donate.

 Don’t worry if your friends aren’t willing to help or if you’re a little embarrassed by a messy home.
-There’s moral support, as well as good advice, available on the internet in decluttering forums.
+You can find moral support, as well as good advice, on the internet in decluttering forums.
 You’ll find answers to your most pressing questions, such as how to organize important records and whether to rid yourself of useless objects with sentimental value all without leaving your home.